sjtower/super-lunk-world/notes/notes.md

 1. You cannot push a PB on to a moving CB because the PB will bounce upon landing and fall off the CB.
 1. Big crush blocks are 2x2 tiles big.
 Spawn location can vary - placement conforms to surrounding blocks?

+#### Land mines
+1. can fit under a falling platform, if FP triggered, will set off mine

 #### Quicksand
 1. if platform is placed below quicksand, player cannot dop below it